What is a Short Form?

 The witness should be someone who is fluent in English and the translated language.
 The witness is present during the consent process and confirms that the process was conducted in full, and that the participant was given the opportunity to ask questions.

-If you are using one of the IRB's short forms, additional translation shouldn't be needed.
+If you are using one of the University of Utah IRB short forms, additional translation is not needed.
 If you are translating your long form in its entirety and you are a native speaker of the language, you may translate your own document in some cases.

 If the other documents were translated specifically for the research study, you should list them all on the certification letter.
 If they were already translated and are publicly available, no certification is needed, but an English version of the document must be attached for reference.